tulip/oplogtoredis/README.md

 ### Linting and static analysis

-We use `gofmt -s`, `go vet`, and `gometalinter` to detect stylistic and correctness issues.
+We use `gometalinter` to detect stylistic and correctness issues.
 Run `scripts/runLint.sh` to run the suite.

 You'll need `gometalinter` and its dependencies installed.
 You can install them with `go get github.com/alecthomas/gometalinter; gometalinter --install`.